 Adames v.
 Sheehan, 909 N.E.2d 742 (Ill.
 2009): The Illinois Supreme Court found that the PLCAA preempted a claim for design defects, failure to warn, and breach of the implied warranty of merchantability against firearms manufacturers.
 One young boy was playing with his father’s gun and accidentally shot his friend.

 The Illinois Supreme Court found those claims pre-empted by the PLCAA.
-The plaintiffs asserted that the fifth exception to the PLCAA – for certain design defect claims – was applicable, but the court found it was not because the child’s death was caused by a volitional act and therefore was preempted.
+The plaintiffs asserted that the fifth exception to the PLCAA – permitting certain design defect claims – was applicable, but the court found it was not because the child’s death was caused by a volitional act that constituted a criminal offense, and therefore was preempted.

 Cases Allowing Claims Over PLCAA Preemption Arguments